Local quenches, bulk entanglement entropy and a unitary Page curve: Acknowledgements

 \section{Acknowledgements}

-We would like to thank Alexandre Belin, Pawel Caputa, Matthew Headrick for useful discussions and comments on the manuscript.
-CAA is supported by the National Science Foundation (NSF) Grant No. PHY16-20628.
+We would like to thank Alexandre Belin, Pawel Caputa and Matthew Headrick for useful discussions and comments on the manuscript.
+We are specially grateful to Alexandre Belin for pointing out an error in the first version of this paper.
+CAA is supported by the National Science Foundation (NSF) Grant No. PHY-1915093.
 CAA further acknowledges support from the $\Delta$-ITP visiting program and thank the Institute for Theoretical Physics at the University of Amsterdam for the welcoming atmosphere that ignited this collaboration.
+SFL is partially supported by the United States Department of Energy QuantISED program, under contract DE-SC0019517.
 JFP is supported by the Simons Foundation through the \emph{It from Qubit} collaboration.